Best & Worst Honda Civic Years

 The Best Years: 2019, 2020, 2021

-These years introduced the Honda Sensing Suite, which included features like collision mitigation braking, lane-keeping assist, and adaptive cruise control.
+These years also introduced the Honda Sensing Suite.
+Think of it as your car’s protective angel – collision mitigation, lane-keeping assist, adaptive cruise control.
+The works.

 The Neutral Years: 2017, 2018